OptimalScale/LMFlow/README.md

 ### Prepare Dataset

-For sanity check, we provide [a small dataset](./data/wikitext-2-raw-v1/test) for you to test the finetuning process.
+For sanity check, we provide [a small dataset](./data/wikitext-2-raw-v1/) for you to test the finetuning process.

 To process your own dataset, please refer to our [doc](https://optimalscale.github.io/LMFlow/examples/DATASETS.html).

 ### Training
-LoRA is a parameter-efficient finetuning algorithm and is more efficient than full finetuning.
+[DoRA](https://arxiv.org/pdf/2402.09353) is a parameter-efficient finetuning algorithm and is more efficient than full finetuning.
 ```sh
 bash train.sh
 ```
 Note: Please double-check that you have updated the [training script](https://github.com/OptimalScale/LMFlow/blob/data4elm/train.sh) with the correct arguments for your use case.

+Note: So that we eliminate hyperparameters as a confounding factor, you must keep `num_train_epochs` as `1`, `learning_rate` as `1e-5`, and `lora_r` as 16.

 > [!TIP]
 > <details><summary>Merge Dora Weight</summary>